ScottTunstall/WmsGfxSpriteEditor/README.md

 ### Editing Tools
 - **Draw**: Click on the sprite grid to change pixel colors using the selected palette color.
 - **Undo/Redo**: Use the Edit menu or toolbar to undo or redo changes.
-- **Copy/Paste**: Copy the current sprite to the clipboard or paste from the clipboard.
+- **Copy/Paste**: Copy the current sprite to the clipboard or paste from the clipboard. **Only images the same size or smaller, with exactly the same RGB colours, can be pasted from the clipboard**
 - **Flip/Shift**: Use the Sprite menu to flip or shift the sprite horizontally/vertically.

+**You may be much faster copying a sprite to the clipboard then editing it in an app like Paint.NET and pasting it back into the sprite editor app, than using the inbuilt editing tools**

 ### Zoom
 - Use the zoom controls in the status bar or the `View` menu to zoom in/out or fit the sprite to the window. **You can also use CTRL+ MouseWheel for this.**